 The \emph{boundary} $\partial_k(\alpha)$ of a $k$-simplex $\alpha$ is the alternating sum of its $(k-1)$-dimensional faces.
 The \emph{boundary} of a $k$-chain is the sum of the boundaries of its simplices.
 The boundary of a $k$-chain is a $(k-1)$-chain, so the boundary operator $\partial_k$ defines a function $\partial_k : C_k \longrightarrow C_{k-1}$.
 This function commutes with vector addition and scalar multiplication on $C_k$.
 That is, $\partial_k$ is a linear map; it is called the \emph{boundary operator}.
 We thus have a sequence of vector spaces that are connected by boundary operators:

 A $k$-chain in the image $B_k$ of $\partial_{k+1}$ is called a \emph{$k$-boundary}.
 A $k$-chain in the kernel $Z_k$ of $\partial_{k}$ is called a \emph{$k$-cycle} (see Figure~\ref{fig: boundary_map}).
-A fundamental property of the boundary operator is that the boundary of a boundary is empty.
+A fundamental property of the boundary operator is that the boundary of a boundary is the zero vector.
 Consequently, the sequence~(\ref{chaincomplex}) is a \emph{chain complex}.